 Though it was not relevant at the time, one of the best things about the Manchurian cauliflower recipe is that it uses cornstarch instead of flour for the batter.
 I knew that this was probably not the case with Tavern’s cauliflower, but I had a hard time tearing myself away from the basket after I took a taste.
 So I was particularly keen to reinvent the dish back home as gluten-free finger food.

-Last week Sarah came by for lunch, and I knew there was no better time to try my hand at the buffalo cauliflower.
+Last week Sarah came by for lunch, and I knew there was no better time to try my hand at a buffalo cauliflower bites recipe.
 The cornstarch base held up very well to the wing sauce.
 Sarah commented on how light the batter felt and even ventured to say that this version was better than the original, though who could really remember the nuances of that dish after so much Bourbon.

 I hate football, but I love the Sunday afternoon ritual of eating wings at a sports bar and pretending to watch the game.
 For those of you gluten-free folks tailgating in the comfort of your home, give this basket of veggie goodness a try.